divergencymcr/divergencymcr.github.io/current/event/july2018/index.md

 ### Mon 23 July 6-9pm 2018 | STUN Studio at Z-arts | FREE

 **Workshop: Afro-Futurism**
-A creative workshop on poetic technique and how it can be used in dramatic narratives.
-Also exploring how poetic text and movement can be used together to create something visually and conceptually beautiful.
+A movement workshop looking at Afro-diasporic dance and afrofuturism.
+Inspired by Haitian Folklore, ritual movement, rhythm and song, the workshop explores how this can create transcendental experiences and performances.
+The workshop joins the inner life of the imagination and ancestry with the outer life of being present in the space.

-This workshop is suitable for artists at a range of stages - from emergent through to those looking for new inspiration in their practice.
+**About Nwando Ebizie**

-Chanje Kunda is a solo artist working nationally and internationally as both a poet and performance artist.
-Her last full length show, *Amsterdam*, fused spoken word with live art and was nominated for Best Studio Production by Manchester Theatre Awards and toured nationally and internationally
+Musician, producer, dancer, DJ and performance artist, Nwando, is a renaissance woman whose experimental presentations have dazzled audiences.
+She is a multidisciplinary artist whose work converges around performance art personas, Live Art, music, Neuroscience of Perceptual Phenomena and African diasporic ritualistic dance.

-Her current show *Superposition* was developed through Divergency and supported by hÅb, Contact, STUN and Developed with The Lowry.
+She has performed around the world including: Oi Futuro – Rio de Janeiro, Bonobo – Tokyo, and Mupa – Budapest and supported artists as diverse as Peaches and Charli XCX.
+Her 2016 debut EP was called ‘Fresh, Raw and Totally Unique’ by Gilles Peterson, receiving airplay on BBC 6 Music.

-So — if you are a BAME artist, however experienced or emerging, with an interest in exploring Live Art, we would love for you to join us.
+If you are a BAME artist, however experienced or emerging, with an interest in exploring Live Art, we would love for you to join us.
 To request a place, please email us at <mailto:divergency@habmcr.org> and let us know a little something about yourself…